joeappleton18/contemp-web-app-solutions/README.md

 ## Setting up authentication

-For this application to work you will need to ensure an authentication method.
-Click authentication from within your application.
+For this application to work you will need to ensure, one or more, authentication methods are set up.
+Click authentication from within your firebase application dash.

 ## Email & Google